Tampa Bay Rays: 2008–present

 The current Rays primary uniform has been used with little change since the team officially shortened its name from "Devil Rays" to "Rays" for the 2008 season.
 The home jersey is a traditional white with the name "Rays" in dark blue across the chest and a yellow "sunburst" on the letter "R".
 The Rays' road uniform is gray, also with a sunburst and the team name across the chest.
 Both feature dark blue piping and caps featuring a white "TB" logo.

 The Rays' first alternate jersey also features the name "Rays" and a yellow sunburst on chest, but is a dark blue material with Columbia blue piping, white characters for the player name, and player numbers that are simply a white outline.
 This alternate jersey is worn both at home and on the road with either white or gray pants.
 The Rays' second alternate jersey is similar, but is a light Columbia blue.
 This second alternate was usually worn only for Sunday home games with white pants, paired since 2018 with an alternate dark blue cap with the team's classic "devil ray" logo.
 The second alternate was modified for the 2022 season by replacing the "Rays" wordmark with the sunburst logo on the right chest.

-Initially, the dark blue "devil ray" alternate logo was only featured on the right sleeve of the home and away uniforms, but in 2019, the patch was added on both the dark blue and Columbia blue alternates.

-Starting in 2023, the Rays abandoned the gray road jerseys in favor of their 1998 "Rainbow" Devil Rays uniforms.
+Starting in 2023, the Rays abandoned the gray road jerseys in favor of their 1998 "Rainbow" Devil Rays uniforms, which the team had been wearing on occasional home games since 2018.
+The road jerseys are now either the navy blue or Columbia blue tops with gray pants.
 The team announced that the throwbacks would be worn on Opening Day, as part of the team's celebrations for its 25th anniversary season, as well as at all Friday home games.